 - detours in place from time to time

 Sewer relining is a trenchless method of repairing ageing or damaged sewer pipes.
-It minimises impact on the local community as we do not need to dig up the pipe to repair it.
+It minimises impacts on the community by avoiding the need to dig up pipes to repair them.

 This involves dropping a machine down an existing manhole to coat the inside of the sewer pipe with a PVC liner.
 The machine moves along the sewer unwinding the liner and sticking it to the walls of the existing sewer.
 Once complete, grout is used to fill any gaps.